top of page

-As parents, we all have "those friends" whose baby can fall asleep anywhere during the day and stay asleep through the night by the time they are three-months-old.
+Some children are just not wired for easy sleep.
+As parents, we all have "those friends" whose baby can fall asleep anywhere during the day and stay asleep through the night by the time they are three months old.
 The parent swears it’s because they did “that one method” and now their baby sleeps all the time.
-You may be asking yourself, why can't my child fall asleep?
+You may be asking yourself, “Why can't my child fall asleep like that?
+What am I doing wrong?”

-I promise you…this baby came into this world wired to be a good sleeper.
-I would bet that it had very little to do with what that parent did or didn’t do.
-That baby just has an innate ability power down when they’re tired and ignore outside noise or sensations.
+I promise you…your friend’s baby came into the world wired to be a good sleeper.
+It had very little to do with what that parent did or didn’t do.
+That baby was born with a hardwired capacity to power down when they’re tired.

 As adults, we actually experience this.
-You know that there are “light sleepers” and those who can sleep through a fire alarm.
-Just look at the people on a red-eye flight.
-You can immediately tell the good sleepers (sitting up, arms folded, snoring away) from the bad ones (eye mask, headphones, blanket, pillow that they brought from home).
+Just look around you on a red-eye flight.
+You can immediately tell the good sleepers (sitting up, arms folded, snoring away) from the light ones (eye mask, headphones, blanket, pillow that they brought from home).
 Why do we think that babies or children are any different?

 Livewires, or alert babies, have more trouble with just about every aspect of sleep because their internal wiring is more active and more sensitive.
 They not only take in more information, but they have a harder time buffering it out.
 Sleep is both harder to achieve and harder to maintain.
 With mellower children, the road to sleep may not be a cakewalk, but it’s straighter, flatter, and shorter than the one for livewires.

-Parents of livewires: I’m not gonna lie.
-Your trek to sleep is steeper, rockier and requires more skill, preparation, and stamina.
+Parents of livewires: your trek to sleep is steeper, rockier than it is for parents of mellow babies, and requires more skill, preparation, and stamina.

 You are going to need different tools, a better map, and maybe a Sherpa or two to get to your destination.
 Here’s the good news: understanding how temperament can affect the process and mechanics of sleep is the first step to figuring out what’s been getting in the way.
 It can be a game-changer for your alert baby.